Belgian, U.S. scientists look to llama in search for COVID-19 treatment

 The Belgian part of the research team, also led by Bert Schepens, identified fragments of the smaller antibodies, known as nanobodies, to see which bound most strongly to the virus.

 Saelens describes the new coronavirus as the cousin of the SARS virus.
-Both have a corona, or crown, shape with protein spikes, onto which an antibody can latch.
+Both have a crown of protein spikes, onto which an antibody can latch.

 The team intend to begin tests on animals, with a view to allowing trials with humans to begin by the end of the year.
 Saelens said negotiations were under way with pharmaceutical companies.